opendr-eu/opendr/docs/reference/face-recognition.md

     - ID3
     - ...

-When training a classifier head, the val_dataset should also be of type *Imagefolder* of the same classes as the training dataset since the model is trained to predict specific classes.
+When training a classifier head, the 'val_dataset' should also be of type 'Imagefolder' of the same classes as the training dataset since the model is trained to predict specific classes.

----

 #### `FaceRecognitionLearner.eval`
 ```python